A decision block that interacts with the on-screen user interface.

 - UI element ID — ID of UI element to interact with, used for targeted actions.
 (Android 4.3+)

-- Content — content to set, currently only used for the Set text action.
+- Content — generic content, used for the Set text and Focus next HTML element actions.

 - Inspected content — variable to assign the text content of the inspected element.